New York vs Florida Tax Comparison

 On This Page

 New York and Florida represent two of the most extreme points on the state tax spectrum.
-New York City residents can face a combined state + city income tax exceeding 13% on top of federal obligations.
-Florida residents pay zero state income tax.
-For a $150,000 earner, this difference can mean $20,000+ annually in additional take-home pay — enough to change where you can afford to live, how fast you build wealth, and when you can retire.
-Here's the complete comparison.
+New York City residents face a combined state + city income tax that can exceed 13% on top of federal obligations.
+Florida residents pay zero state income tax — on any income, at any level.
+For a $150,000 earner, this difference means $20,000+ annually in additional take-home pay.
+That's a meaningful sum.
+Here's the complete side-by-side comparison, including what NYC vs. Miami actually looks like in day-to-day financial terms.

 Calculate Your Take-Home Pay